-as amended on June 14, 2007 (convenience translation)
+(as amended on May 15, 2012)

+Government Commission

-Government Commission German Corporate Governance Code
+German Corporate Governance Code

-1. Foreword
+1 Foreword

 This German Corporate Governance Code (the "Code") presents essential statutory regulations for the management and supervision (governance) of German listed companies and contains internationally and nationally recognized standards for good and responsible governance.
 The Code aims at making the German Corporate Governance system transparent and understandable.
 Its purpose is to promote the trust of international and national investors, customers, employees and the general public in the management and supervision of listed German stock corporations.